typicode/husky/README.md

 Alternatively, you can also use any of the files/formats that are supported by [cosmiconfig](https://github.com/davidtheclark/cosmiconfig).
 This means that you can place your husky hooks config in a `.huskyrc` file or export them from a `husky.config.js` file as well.
 Cosmiconfig supports `js`, `json`, and `yaml` file formats.

+To view the full list of changes, please see the [CHANGELOG](https://github.com/typicode/husky/blob/master/CHANGELOG.md).

 ## Features

 * Keeps existing user hooks